The best streaming services in 2023: how to choose between Netflix, Prime and Disney Plus

-NOW is an excellent place to catch some of the latest prestige dramas from Sky and HBO - with both juggernauts of TV such as Game of Thrones and more recent critical hits like Succession found here.
+NOW is an excellent place to catch the latest dramas from Sky and HBO, such as Game of Thrones and Succession.

-If you’re a film fan keen to watch the latest blockbusters soon after they leave the cinema, this might also be the service for you – the films included with a Sky Cinema pass frequently include some of the biggest recent hits, and there’s a decent selection of classics as well.
+If you’re a film fan keen to watch the latest blockbusters soon after they leave the cinema, this might be the service for you.
+The films included with a Sky Cinema pass frequently include some of the biggest recent hits, and there’s a decent selection of classics as well.

-Like Amazon, Hayu is also available through NOW - offering over 8000 episodes of US reality shows such as Keeping Up With The Kardashians.
-Hayu also offers its own subscription that costs £4.99 a month, and there's a 1-month free trial.
+Like Amazon, Hayu is also available through NOW, offering over 8000 episodes of US reality shows such as Keeping Up With The Kardashians.
+Hayu also offers its own subscription that costs £4.99 a month, and there's a seven day free trial.

 What original content does NOW include?